ACloudGuru-Resources/Kubernetes_Advanced_Networking/CH04/CH04_L03/README.md

 kubectl apply -f dnsutils.yml
 ```

-4.2 Get the IP address of any node other than noae-worker
+4.2 Get the IP address of any node other than node-worker

 We used node selector on the deployment to force our pod to nodeport-worker